GENESIS:

 Reading Hall:

-New books are added to the library collection every year to enhance, enrich and support teaching, learning, and research.
+New books are added to the library collection every year to enhance, enrich collection of the library and to support teaching, learning, and research.
 Details of the amount spent on library resources during last year:

 Number